NothinRandom/CoDeSys_EIP/README.md

 **Why?**

 In CoDeSys, the current method of communicating with the Rockwell PLC is through implicit messaging.
-This means you need to set up a generic EIP module on each end and for each task (input/output), where you specify the number of bytes for sending and receiving based on some form of polling (RPI) or triggered / event-based.
-This is not very flexible as you will need to modify the PLC's code along by copying the address data into the EIP module buffer, and then repeat for the IPC... for each PLC that you want to connect to.
-Additionally, Rockwell PLCs must be the EIP master scanner (server), so your device must be the EIP slave (adapter).
-Similar for the Fanuc robot, there is no easy way to exchange data from the robot to the Rockwell PLC unless the Enhanced Data Access (EDA) package is purchased; even then you are still bound to Rockwell.
-This library allows your CoDeSys IPC to do so (see `Examples\Fanuc`).
+This means you need to set up a generic EIP module on each device and for each task (input/output), where you specify the number of bytes for sending and receiving based on some form of polling (RPI) or triggered / event-based.
+This is not very flexible as you would need to modify the PLC's code by copying its address data into the EIP module buffer, and then repeat for the IPC... for each PLC that you want to connect to.
+Additionally, Rockwell PLCs must be the EIP scanner (server), so your device needs to be configured as the EIP adapter (client).
+Similar for the Fanuc robot, there is no easy way to exchange data from the robot to the Rockwell PLC unless the Enhanced Data Access (EDA) package is purchased.
+Even then, you still need to use a Rockwell PLC.
+This library allows your CoDeSys IPC to communicate with the robot controller without additional overhead (see `Examples\Fanuc`).

-This library was first inspired by another library implemented in Python called [PyLogix](https://github.com/dmroeder/pylogix) and has been improved to handle STRUCTs and generic EIP services.
-For the control engineers out there, you might already know that writing PLC code is not as flexible as writing higher level languages such as Python/Java/etc, where you can create variables with virtually any data type on the fly; thus, this library was heavily modified to fit into the controls realm.
+CoDeSys_EIP was first inspired by another library that was written in Python called [PyLogix](https://github.com/dmroeder/pylogix) and has been improved to handle STRUCTs and generic EIP services.
+For the control engineers out there, you might already know that writing PLC code is not as flexible as writing higher level languages such as Python/Java/etc, where you can create variables with virtually any data type on the fly; thus, this library was heavily modified to accomodate control requirements.
 It is written to operate asynchronously (non-blocking) to avoid watchdog alerts, which means you make the call and be notified when data has been read/written succesfully.
-If you need to read multiple variables quickly, you can create a lower priority task and place the calls into a WHILE loop to force operations in one scan cycle (see `Examples\Rockwell\Read-Write_Tags_RPi.project`).
+If you need to read multiple variables in once scan, then you can create a lower priority task and place the calls into a WHILE loop (see `Examples\Rockwell\Read-Write_Tags_RPi.project`).
 At least 95% of the library leverages pointers for efficiency, so it might not be straight forward to digest at first.
 The documentation / comments is not too bad, but feel free to raise issues if needed.

 ### Getting started
 Create an function block instance in your CoDeSys program, and specify the PLC's IP and port.
 Then create some variables: